 Dentists educate people on how to care for their mouth and teeth, and provide treatment for any problems that occur.
 Services provided might include:

-- taking x-rays and giving local anaesthetic
+- taking X-rays and giving local anaesthetics

-- referring patients to a dental hygienist or dental therapist for certain treatments
+- referring patients to a dental hygienist or dental therapist